keithligh/Auto-Academic-Paper-RC1/CONTENT_GENERATION_PIPELINE.md

 2.  **Constraint:** It must **NOT** insert citations yet.
 This separates the "creative flow" from the "technical referencing".
 3.  **Enhancements:** Generates diagrams/tables in a separate array.
     *   **Limits**: 20 Enhancements (Standard) vs Unlimited (Advanced).
+4.  **Zero Tolerance (v1.9.70):** Explicit "ABSOLUTE NO FABRICATION" rule.
+Banned from inventing experiments, statistics, sample sizes, p-values, or stories.
+Must use source data AS-IS.
-4.  **Streaming Feedback:** Pushes real-time *approximate word counts* to the UI so the user knows work is happening.
+4.  **Streaming Feedback:** Pushes real-time, concise word counts (`~500 w`) to the UI so the user sees immediate progress.

 #### System Prompt
 ```text